maringuu/evaluatie/README.md

 CREATE INDEX IF NOT EXISTS ix_description2function_executable_id ON v.description2function (executable_id);

 -- All binaries that could be mapped completely from ghidra to evaluatie.
+-- So for every function that ghidra found, there is a function in the evaluatie set.
+-- The reverse is not nececarrily true.
 -- Note that unnamed functions are left out.
 CREATE MATERIALIZED VIEW v."binary:complete" AS (
 	WITH description_wo_function AS (